author-as-mentor

-How the Author as Mentor Project Works
+How the Authors as Mentors Project Works

 - Please read the story manuscript to your class and ask the students to respond using activities that you might typically do in your classroom practice.
 For example, in Mrs. McGowan’s class the students did exercises which involved vocabulary, character investigations, and poetry.